Ayush-mishra-0-0/ai-ml-Project/readme.md

-# Sky Image Cloud Cover Predictor
+# Temperature prediction from Images Of Cloud

 ## Overview
-This project implements a machine learning system that automatically predicts cloud coverage percentage from sky camera images.
+This project implements a machine learning system that automatically predicts temperature from sky camera images.
 The system uses computer vision and machine learning techniques to analyze hemispherical sky images and provide accurate cloud coverage estimates.

 ## 🌟 Features
+- Detects the temperature from percentage of Cloud Cover
 - Real-time cloud coverage prediction from sky images
 - Web-based user interface for easy image upload
 - Support for hemispherical sky camera images